 Services Sentiment in Australia averaged 52.02 points from 2016 until 2022, reaching an all time high of 58.80 points in April of 2021 and a record low of 19.50 points in April of 2020.
 This page provides - Australia Commonwealth Bank Services PMI- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Markit Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Services Sentiment in Australia is expected to be 54.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services Sentiment in Australia to stand at 54.50 in 12 months time.
-In the long-term, the Australia Markit Services PMI is projected to trend around 53.50 points in 2022, according to our econometric models.
+Services Sentiment in Australia is expected to be 48.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Markit Services PMI is projected to trend around 53.50 points in 2023, according to our econometric models.